solana-foundation/solana-improvement-documents/proposals/0167-loader-v4.md

   - Check there are at least two instruction accounts, otherwise throw `NotEnoughAccountKeys`
   - Verify the program account
-  - Check that the deployment cooldown expired, otherwise throw `InvalidArgument`
+  - Check that the slot stored in the program account is not the current (deployment cooldown), otherwise throw `InvalidArgument`
   - Check that the status stored in the program account is retracted otherwise throw `InvalidArgument`
   - In case a source program was provided (instruction account at index 2):